Application Deadline: August 1, 2021

 The applicant’s host institution must:

-- Provide adequate administrative and clerical support to the fellow, including, but not limited to, office space, administrative support, and information systems.
+- Provide adequate administrative and clerical support to the applicant, including, but not limited to, office space, administrative support, and information systems.

 - Demonstrate a track record of involvement and commitment to research training at local, state, and national levels.
 In the majority and ideal circumstances, the host institution should have an accredited emergency medicine residency program.